Your Second Year in Business: The $60K to $120K Evolution and Every Decision That Matters

 Wait until year three: Focus on optimizing the current model first

-Choice Made: Develop for Q1 year three launch
+Choice made: Develop for Q1 year three launch.

-Reasoning: Q4 was about stabilizing $118K operations.
 Launching a new program would’ve distracted from optimization.
-But starting development meant the Q1 launch was feasible.

-Alternative outcome if launched Q4: Would’ve been rushed, quality would’ve suffered, might’ve damaged brand.
-Waiting until mid-year three would’ve delayed revenue opportunity 6+ months.
+Waiting until mid–year three would’ve delayed revenue opportunity 6+ months.

 Decision 8: Maya’s Leadership Development Investment (Month 23)